leopuleo/easy-panorama/readme.txt

 1. Upload the plugin folder in `/plugins/`.
 1. Activate the plugin.

 Done!
-Now you can embed panoramic pictures into WordPress editor clicking on the "Add panorama" button and choosing the image.
+Now you can embed panoramic pictures into WordPress editor clicking on the "Add panorama" button.
+Choose the image and insert into the post/page: this will be rendered as panorama image.
 Visit the new admin page (Settings > Easy Panorama) to customize Paver scripts behaviour.